 - Remove all existing unoccupied nests on the bridge during the non-nesting season (September 1 through January 31). - Exclusionary netting shall be installed around the undersides of the existing bridge before February 1 of the construction year to prevent new nests from being formed, and/or prevent the reoccupation of existing nests.
-Exclusionary netting may also be required during construction of the new bridge if it is completed during the nesting season. - Inspect all listed structures for nesting activity a minimum of three days per week; no two days of inspection would be consecutive.
+Exclusionary netting may also be required during construction of the new bridge if it is completed during the nesting season. - Daily monitoring at the beginning of each work day shall be implemented to inspect all listed structures for nesting activity while exclusion devices are in place.
 A weekly log would be submitted to the project biologist.
 The contractor would continue inspections until bridge removal and completion of construction of the new bridge.
 If an exclusion device were found to be ineffective or defective, the contractor would complete repairs to the device within 24 hours.
-If birds were found trapped in an exclusion device, the contractor would immediately remove the birds in accordance with USFWS guidelines. - Submit for approval working drawings or written proposals of any exclusion devices, procedures, or methods to the project biologist before installing them. - The method of installing exclusion devices would not damage permanent features of the new bridge structure.
+If birds were found trapped in an exclusion device, the contractor will notify

+- the qualified biologist who would remove the birds in accordance with USFWS guidelines. - Submit for approval working drawings or written proposals of any exclusion devices, procedures, or methods to the project biologist before installing them. - The method of installing exclusion devices would not damage permanent features of the new bridge structure.
 Approval by the project biologist of the working drawings or inspection performed by the authorized project biologist would in no way relieve the contractor of full responsibility for deterring nesting.